 And she actually bought a backpack!
 Granted, it was a $30 Amazon Basics backpack.
-But to her credit, she bought a backpack.
+But to her credit, she bought a backpack made to travel light.
 Already, I knew she liked me.

-Fast forward a few years and many trips later, she is craving an actual travel backpack.
+Fast forward a few years and many trips later, she is craving an actual travel backpack that leads to minimalist travel.
 The big impetus is probably our pending year-long trip abroad, where a shitty amazon basics quality pack isn’t going to quite cut it.
-Or it also could be my incessant droning on about one bag travel and how superior it is.
+Or it also could be my incessant droning on about one pack travel and how superior it is.
 Sometimes you just need to let people come to their own decisions, ya know?

-In any case, she started asking me about how to actually choose a travel backpack.
+In any case, she started asking me what some of the best backpack brands were, what the best travel backpack for women is, and a minimalist bag lends itself to a travel lifestyle.
 If you’re thinking, “Is this the moment he’s been waiting for?”… yes, yes it is.

 While talking it through with her, I figured it would make a good post for those trying to dip their toes into the warm waters of minimalist travel.
 So, here are a few tips on how to choose a minimalist backpack: